Lilly Turner

-Lilly Turner is a 1933 American pre-Code melodrama directed by William A. Wellman, starring Ruth Chatterton and produced by First National Pictures.
+Lilly Turner is a 1933 American pre-Code drama film directed by William A. Wellman, and starring Ruth Chatterton, George Brent, and Frank McHugh.
+The film follows the title character, a downtrodden carnival sideshow performer who is abandoned by her bigamist husband and faced with a series of subsequent tragedies and romances.
 It is based on the 1932 play of the same name by Phillip Dunning and George Abbott.

-Warner Brothers (which absorbed First National in November 1929) attempted to reissue the film in 1936, but the Production Code Office denied them a certificate.
+The film was produced by First National Pictures and distributed under their banner in May 1933, despite the studio having been formally absorbed by Warner Bros. at that point.
+After its initial release, Warner Bros. attempted to reissue the film in 1936, but the Production Code Office denied them a certificate.